Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Open questions

 \underline{Domination}.
 In a given structure, if the tensor product respects the domination relation between invariant types, the set of invariant types modulo the domination equivalence is a monoid (the \emph{domination monoid}), when equipped with the multiplicative law induced by the tensor product.
 In \cite{HM21}, Mennuni and Hils prove various transfer principles $A\rightarrow B$ for domination: they compute the domination monoid of $A$ in terms of the domination monoid of $B$.
 A similar computation $\Msf \rightarrow C$ for Mekler groups would give many examples of $2$-nilpotent groups with a well-defined domination monoid.

 \textbf{Acknowledgements.} The authors thank Paolo Marimon for reminding them of the results of Abd-Aldaim, Conant, and Terry.
 We also thank Raf Cluckers and Dugald Macpherson for their constant and precious support.
+We thank the anonymous referees for their careful reading of the paper and detailed comments, which greatly improved its quality.